Happy, healthy, plants grown by experts and shipped right to your doorstep.

 The worldwide market for hazelnuts looks bright.
 After all, Europeans eat even more hazelnuts than Americans do.

-You get an attractive, large, low maintenance shrub with lovely fall coloring.
+You get an attractive, large, low-maintenance shrub with lovely fall coloring.
 For a hardy shrub with a lot of appeal, you can't go wrong with a Hazelnut.

 #ProPlantTips for Care

-If you'll be growing Hazelnuts for production and sale, check the spread and density of the plant in fall to keep it healthy.
+If you'll be growing Hazelnuts for production and sale, check the spread and density of the plant in the fall to keep it healthy.
 Protect young plants for the first several years with chicken wire fencing.

 Leave it be to grow as it will if you'll be naturalizing this screening plant.
 It's a wonderful choice to fill in bare areas.

-For nuts, give it a regular renewal pruning by removing the oldest, fattest stems right down to the ground every 3 to 4 years.
+For nuts, give it regular renewal pruning by removing the oldest, fattest stems right down to the ground every 3 to 4 years.
 Allow the younger thinner stems to remain.

 This method is best for nut production.
 Starting in year 5, select the thickest, oldest stems in fall or winter.
 Cut them off at ground level.
 Remove 1/3 of the oldest stems completely.